 Let's Display Your Portraits!

 Portrait photographers create beautiful works of art, destined to adorn the walls of your home.
 Ever walked into a room and seen a large wall portrait, virtually life size?
 It dominates it's space, and it's hard to look away from it.
-That's what a successful wall portrait should do, demand your attention.
-That's what good portrait photographers produce for their clients.
+That's what a successful wall portrait should do, demand your attention, grab you by the collar.

 * I hate having my photograph taken.
 What can you do to help?

 Virtually everyone feels self conscious about having their photograph taken, unless you happen to be a professional model or actor.
 Nobody has ever walked in front of my camera and said "I love having my photograph taken, let's do this!"

 The reality is that we all have features that we feel less than comfortable about, perhaps we think our nose is to large, or too sharp, or our arms are too big.
 Whatever it is, the job of great portrait photographers is making the strong features shine, while diminishing any features you don't relish.

 A profile (side on shot) of someone who feels that they have a large nose would not be a good plan for example.
 That would be a feature that should be minimized, not highlighted.
 Without getting too deeply into the technicalities of it all, a longer lens will compress perspective, and make larger features appear smaller.
 Professional lenses really do make a difference when properly used.

 Then there is angles.
 The angle that a person is photographed from can make a considerable difference to the shot.
 Straight on, slightly from above, it all contributes to the desired affect.

 Lastly, at the heart of any great professional portrait is solid portrait photography lighting.
 It truly does make a massive difference.
 Professional portrait photographers know how to sculpt with light.